G.E.M.: 2013–2015: X.X.X. Live Tour, I Am a Singer, and Heartbeat

 G.E.M. embarked on her X.X.X.
 Live World Tour in April 2013, in support of her third studio album, Xposed.
 The tour started with five shows in Hong Kong Coliseum, and ended with a show at Wembley Arena in London, which is also her debut show in Europe.
-There was a total of 73 shows in 4 continents.
+There was a total of 73 shows in 4 continents, and the tour attracted a total of 800,000 people.
 In May, she became the youngest nominee ever of Golden Melody Award for Best Female Vocalist Mandarin, with her album Xposed.
 In June, she released a cover of Chinese smash hit Intoxicated, which was played for 15 million times on QQ Music within a week.

-In January 2014, she appeared in the second season of Hunan TV's I Am a Singer alongside Han Lei, Zhou Bichang, Phil Chang, Gary Chaw and others.
+In January 2014, she appeared in the second season of Hunan TV's I Am a Singer 2 alongside Han Lei, Zhou Bichang, Phil Chang, Gary Chaw and others, which was broadcast to over 200 million people.
 Her second-place finish gained her immense popularity and fame in Greater China.
 In the same year, she earned a World Music Award nomination for World's Best Female Artist and an MTV Europe Music Award nomination for Best Mainland China & Hong Kong Act.
 In December 2014, G.E.M.'s wax figure at Madame Tussauds Hong Kong was unveiled.
-On 10 February 2015, JJ Lin published the official music video for his song "Beautiful" (手心的薔薇) featuring G.E.M..
+On 10 February 2015, JJ Lin published the official music video for his song "Beautiful" (手心的薔薇) featuring G.E.M., which was included on his album Genesis (2014).

+In early May of the same year, G.E.M. was ranked at number 11 on the Forbes China Power 100 Celebrity List.
+With an annual income of ¥62 million, she ranked first among artists born in the 1990s or later.
 In September 2015, she was selected to be the team advisor for team Wang Feng at The Voice of China 4.
 In November 2015, she appeared on the cover of China's Apple Music, and released her studio album Heartbeat with music videos of all ten tracks in the album.
 The album topped the iTunes chart in China.